-Please refer to the ARCP decision aid for your specialty / CMT to determine whether the patient survey is required and whether it is mandatory or recommended.
+Please refer to the relevant ARCP decision aid to determine whether the patient survey is required and whether it is mandatory or recommended.
 If it is a requirement, the decision aid provides guidance on when it should be be carried out.
-Patient survey and guidance forms are available on the JRCPTB website.
+Patient survey and guidance forms are available to download from the document library of the JRCPTB website.
+The educational supervisor should collate the patient feedback received and complete a summary form on the ePortfolio

 Recording and editing assessments